strixeyecom/strixeyecom.github.io/docs/index.md

 ![strixeye architecture](assets/images/strixeye_architecture.png)

 Our profiling algorithm searches for all requests and identify each request owner.
-Then we analyze all profiles and assign scores to profiles based on their behavior.
+Then our analyzing algorithms analyze all profiles and assign scores to profiles based on their behavior.

 If a profile is detected as an attacker, a warning is generated and admins can get actions for this user.
 If you want, you use automated ban rules for your WAF or Load Balancer.